mattastic214/KinectV5Scout/README.md

 # KinectV5Scout
 A Kinect Camera application to analyze body movement.
+This project leverages asynchronous and event-driven programming concepts.

 ## Contents: